Change Data Capture (CDC) Setup

 annotations:

-summary: "Search CDC consumer lag exceeds 500ms threshold"
+summary: "Search CDC consumer lag exceeds 500 messages"

 Target sub-second index freshness while balancing broker partition counts.
 Maintain zero downtime deployments with minimal mapping reindex overhead.
 For a production-ready reference implementation, consult Building a CDC pipeline with Debezium, which details Kafka Connect integration and search index sink configuration.